 |District of Columbia|

-These were the least expensive state car insurance trends:
+These are the least expensive states:

 Many factors go into the cost of your insurance.
-Other then where you live items such as the type of vehicle you are insuring, mileage driven each year, the limits of your insurance and the optional coverages you chose to put on the vehicle will help determine your premium rates.
-Beyond this, personal factors such as age, driving history, etc will also affect the cost of your auto insurance policy.
+Other than where you live, items such as the type of vehicle you are insuring, mileage driven each year, the limits of your insurance and the optional coverages you chose to put on the vehicle will help determine your premium rates.
+Beyond this, personal factors such as age, driving history, etc. will also affect the cost of your auto insurance policy.

-In the past, optional security features would help the price of insurance, but most vehicles now come with air-bags and anti-lock brakes so it isn't as big of a factor.
+In the past, optional security features would help the price of insurance, but most vehicles now come with air-bags and anti-lock brakes, so it isn't as big of a factor.

 Many state insurance regulator websites list sample rates for different areas within a state.
 To see if this is available for your state, check with your state insurance regulatory body's site.
-You can always review Average Car Insurance rates here.